brennanro/CDDLabs/README.md

-CDDLabs
+#CDDLabs

-Labs for Concurrent Devices Class.
+#Labs for Concurrent Devices Class

-Ronan Brennan.
+#Ronan Brennan

-Each Lab contains a makefile to compile the .cpp file I made along with,in most cases, the Semaphore.cpp and Semaphore.h files.
+#Each Lab contains a makefile to compile the .cpp file I made along with,in most cases, the Semaphore.cpp and Semaphore.h files.
 The compiled result is then run using ./(executable file name) in the terminal.